jzornes13/os-ticket-post-install/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- create and configure roles
+- Create and configure roles
-- create and configure departments
+- Create and configure departments
-- create and configure teams
+- Create and configure teams
-- create and configure agents and users
+- Create and configure agents and users
-- configure SLA
+- Configure SLA
-- configure help desk topics
+- Configure help desk topics

 <h2>Configuration Steps</h2>

+-  Sign into osTicket system as an admin https://localhost/osTicket/scp/login.php
+-  In the top left there is a "agent panel" and a "admin panel" tabs to switch back and forth. (it will say Agent when you are in the Admin panel you will click Agent to switch)
--  Configure Roles
+-  Configure Roles from Admin panel
--  Admin Panel -> Agents -> Roles
+-  Admin Panel -> Agents -> Roles -> add
--  Supreme Admin
+-  Name new agent Supreme Admin -> click all boxes
+-  click permissions tab -> click everything -> add role -> save

 <p>